maurolepore/r-novice-inflammation/.github/ISSUE_TEMPLATE/lesson.md

 ---
-name: Dataset
+name: Lesson
-about: Request a dataset
+about: Adapt, review, and record a lesson
 title: ''
-labels: dataset
+labels: lesson
 assignees:

 ---